 An endowment fund was established to provide an annual bursary in memory of Reginald Hamm, the warm-hearted and dedicated custodian of the Weldon Law Building.
 The bursary is open to students who have demonstrated financial need.
-Application Type: Contact the Faculty for more information

 The Honourable Richard B. Hanson Prize